 Once again, this phrase is two-sided.
 The word “cowboy” might bring up images of a wild, free-ranging adventurer but it is transformed with the addition of “suburban.”
 This particular ibis is not as wild as it could be.
 It is less wild than it is adapted to its surroundings.
 Perhaps it has made its home amongst the outskirts of a city.
 This is only one of a number of constructing statements that follow.
 The poet is attempting to show the multifaceted nature of the area through the adjectives he chooses.

 In the third line of the stanza, the speaker adds the word “levers.”
 This relates back to the mechanical image of the “piston” in the first line.
-The speaker clearly sees the bird as possessing some kind of structured movements.
+The speaker clearly sees the bird as possessing some kind of structured movement.
 It is well-tuned and adapted to its life, like a machine.

 Next, the speaker goes on to define for the reader what kind of bird this is.
 He says that it is “related to the ibis” and is seen as being “exotic.”
-The exotic nature of these birds comes to form the fact that they seem to have just appeared from nowhere.
+The exotic nature of these birds comes from the fact that they seem to have just appeared from nowhere.
 They have made their home amongst the speaker’s own but were not “named” until they appeared.
 There is no record of what they are or where they have come from.
 The range of the Hadedah ibis is large.
 It can be found throughout the countryside and within the city limits.
 One would encounter it no matter where they went.

 Now, what the speaker has taken the time to notice the birds, he sees that they take up the same space.
 The speaker and his intended listener/s live in the same area, South Africa.
 Likely in the East Rand region, as it features later on in the poem.
 They are “inhabitants” on common ground.